Origin of phase stability in Fe with long-period stacking order as an intermediate phase in cyclic $\gamma$-$\epsilon$ martensitic transformation: Introduction

-Ever since a dual-phase magnesium based alloy with a long-period stacking order (LPSO) structure and $\alpha$-Mg ($hcp$) exhibited superior mechanical properties with a tensile yield strength of $\sim$600 MPa,~\cite{kawamura2001rapidly} there has been growing attention to the development of novel alloys with LPSO structures.\cite{LPSO_TiAl2020} However, very few reports are available on the existence of a LPSO phase in steels and Fe based alloys.
-In the 1960s, Lysak and Nikolin discovered a new phase that is different from the $\epsilon$-phase in a disordered Fe-Mn-C alloy subjected to heating and cooling~cycles of 400 $\leftrightarrows$ --196~$^\circ$C.~\cite{Lysak_1963, Kononenko_FeMn_1969, Lysak1970effect} The new phase was referred as to $\epsilon^{\prime}$ phase.
-Based on the experimental results, the distance between stacking faults was found to be six atomic layers.~\cite{Lysak_1967} As many as different LPSO phases have been discovered in various Fe-based alloys using TEM.~\cite{Oka_LPSO_FeMnC_72, Oka_FeMnC1973, ohtsuka1995growth, HWANG_Fe_LPSO_1991, Chao_18R_Marten1992, LEE199521} Although thermodynamic modeling verifies the presence of the LPSO phase,~\cite{Wan2001_Thermo_FeMnSi} actual stacking pattern and phase stability of the LPSO phase could not be identified from experiments alone.
+Since researchers showed that a dual-phase magnesium-based alloy with a long-period stacking order (LPSO) structure and $\alpha$-Mg (hcp) exhibited superior mechanical properties and a tensile yield strength of approximately 600 MPa~\cite{kawamura2001rapidly}, there has been a growth in the development of novel alloys with LPSO structures~\cite{abe2002long, LPSO_TiAl2020}.
+In the 1960s, Lysak and Nikolin discovered a phase in a disordered Fe-Mn-C alloy subjected to heating and cooling~cycles of 400 $\leftrightarrows$ --196~$^\circ$C that was distinct from the $\epsilon$ (hcp) phase~\cite{Lysak_1963, Lysak_1967, Kononenko_FeMn_1969, Lysak1970effect}.
+The new phase was referred to as the $\epsilon^{\prime}$ phase.
+Many LPSO-like phases were later discovered in various Fe-Mn-(Al)-C-based alloys~\cite{Oka_LPSO_FeMnC_72, Oka_FeMnC1973, Lysak_1967, ohtsuka1995growth, HWANG_Fe_LPSO_1991, Chao_18R_Marten1992, LEE199521}.
+Although the existence of LPSO phases in Fe-Mn-Si-based alloys has also been verified by thermodynamic modeling~\cite{Wan2001_Thermo_FeMnSi}, the actual stacking pattern of LPSO phases has yet to be experimentally identified.
+In addition, even in pure iron, the phase stability and magnetic properties of the structural polytypes have not yet been studied using first-principles calculations.